In this section:

 You can define when the script is to be run using the following Scripted Rule Options:

 - Run script once per logon session as the logged on user - The script runs for each user logging on.
 Settings are only applied for the duration of the user session.
+Note that the script will also run if the desktop is unlocked.

 - Run script once per logon session as the SYSTEM user - The script runs with SYSTEM account permissions once for each user logging on.
 Settings are only applied for the duration of the user session.